reid41/shell-pilot/README.md

 <h1>shell-pilot</h1>

-A version of the [chatGPT-shell-cli](https://github.com/0xacx/chatGPT-shell-cli) library , modified to support `Ollama` and work with local LLM, and improve some features.
+An enhanced  version of the [chatGPT-shell-cli](https://github.com/0xacx/chatGPT-shell-cli) library , this fork not only supports Ollama and integrates with local LLMs but also introduces significant improvements and additional functionalities.
+These enhancements encompass a range of optimizations and feature expansions that elevate the utility and efficiency of the original tool.

 A simple, lightweight shell script to use `OpenAI(chatGPT and DALL-E)` or `Ollama` from the terminal without installing python or node.js.
 The script uses the official ChatGPT model `gpt-3.5-turbo` with the OpenAI API endpoint `/chat/completions`.
 You can also use the new `gpt-4` model, if you have access.
 Also, support with local LLm from `ollma`.